-For this first edition of the Guide, let’s consider just one interesting and relevant question that may be particularly dependent on sociocultural foresight.
+For this first edition of the Guide, let’s consider just one interesting and relevant question in political and sociocultural foresight.

 China is now the second largest national economy after the USA.
-They’ve become manufacturers for the world in a miraculously short period of time.
-How much further may China go in the next few decades?
-Could the USA lose its global economic leadership to China, and even some of its sociopolitical and defense leadership, in the next one to three generations (twenty to sixty years)?
+They’ve become manufacturers for the world in a miraculously short period of time, being excellent at applying exponential foresight in their industrial policy.
+They now lead in patents and artificial intelligence state investment, education, and venture capital spending.
+How much further may China rise in the next few decades?
+Could the USA lose its global economic leadership to China, and even some of its sociopolitical and defense leadership, in the next one to three generations, the next twenty to sixty years?

-Evo devo thinking argues that the wealthier China gets, the more its authoritarian (top-down) political system will hinder its further rise, and the more technology, entrepreneurship, education and cultural factors become key to further bottom-up innovation.
-A few decades hence, the ways in which China employs intelligent technology will also be a key driver of their rise, but for now at least, China’s entrepreneurship, education, and culture are arguably the major gating factors for the kinds of continued progress we can expect in the next generation.
+Because amorphous 95/5 networks outcompete both hierarchies and anarchies, the wealthier China gets, the more its authoritarian (top-down) political system, will hinder its further rise, and the more technology,entrepreneurship, education and cultural factors become key to further bottom-up innovation.
+A few decades hence, the ways in which China employs intelligent technology will also be a key limiter of their further rise.
+But for now at least, China’s entrepreneurship, education, and culture are arguably the major gating factors for the kinds of continued progress we can expect in the next generation.

-Here are the similarities and differences that his team has found:
+Below is a summary of the key cultural similarities and differences his team has found:

 The similarly high scores on Masculinity in this model (USA 62, China 66) tells us that both nations are driven to succeed in an assertive and materialist manner.
 That goes a little way (but just a little, as many other factors are involved) toward understanding their economic dominance.